 That is why I love hearing stories about how other families and groups of people come together during the holidays...

 So many folks are dedicated to reimagining their relationship to this time of the year and to the places where they gather.
-Families who refuse to participate in the consumer machine by sharing experiences together instead of exchanging gifts.
+Families who refuse to participate in the consumer machine by sharing experiences together instead of exchanging an abundance of gifts.

 Families who volunteer together, bringing warmth, generosity and kindness to the hearts of people in greater need.
 Families who dance, play instruments, sing songs, play games, go for walks in nature, and connect to the meaning of this time of year.
 Families who get together with other families.
 Families who create traditions worth passing onto their children because they strengthen the fabric of community.
 These ideas need to be shared.
 We have a lot to learn from one another in terms of what is possible when it comes to creating meaningful moments and rituals of significance.